 Is this your favorite part?
-Well, Rainbow Six Siege offers more in-game customization for your personal weapon, by both choosing the primary weapon you want to use by playing the choosen Operator.
-Almost every single Operator has 2 primary weapons to choose from, and also two secondary weapons.
-That’s not all, you can get the chance to also customize your weapons by modding them.
+Well, Rainbow Six Siege offers more in-game customization for your weapon, by both choosing the primary gun you want to use by playing the chosen Operator.
+Almost every single Operator has two primary weapons to choose from, and also two secondary weapons.
+That’s not all.
+You can get the chance to even customize your weapons by modding them.
 Whether that be a scope, a handstop, underbarell, your choice.
 Whatever you want to empower, you can buy it with the in-game currency.
-Do not worry, you can earn in-game currency by just playing casual matches.
+Do not worry.
+You can earn in-game money by just playing casual matches.
 It’s easy indeed.

 Now, the most important thing for all of you out there would be the price.

-The Price between these two First Person Shooters hasn’t got that big of a margin.
-Knowing that RSS offers DLC’s and Counter Strike doesn’t, let’s compare them on Steam.
+The Price between these two First Person Shooters haven’t got that big of a margin.
+Knowing that RSS offers DLC’s and Counter-Strike doesn’t let’s compare them on Steam.

 Counter Strike Global Offensive Steam price: 14.99 USD.